atxiii/100DaysOfOwasp/sql-injection.md

 I can see “welcome back!” if this trakingId be correct, otherwise nothing.

-then I added a boolean codition next of tracking id:
+then I added a boolean condition next of tracking id:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1=1--
 ```

-again I see “Welcome back!”
+again I see “Welcome back!”, then I tested another case:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1=2--